jkeohan/bonus_lectures/AWS/D01/1-morning-lesson/3-intro-to-lambda.md

 #### Lambda

-- Create each of the remaining Lambda functions needed to support the rest of our routes (don't)
+- Create each of the remaining Lambda functions needed to support the rest of our routes.  **Don't create the routes only the Lambda functions**
-- The functions should only return a body key body with the same message as before but replacing the **GET /projects** text with the method and route name.
+- The functions should only return same message as before however replace the **GET /projects** text with the method and route name, such as **Post /projects**
-- Create a new test in Lambda to confirm that each function works as expected
+- Create a new test for each Lambda function to confirm that each function works as expected

 #### API GATEWAY

 - Update only the **POST** method for the **/projects** resource and assign the **projects-create** Lambda function
-- Test the new route locally before deployment
+- Test the new route locally
-- Deploy the API and add an appropriate deployment message
+- Deploy the changes made to the API and add an appropriate deployment message
-- Test the API is working externally using **Postman**
+- Test the API is working externally using **Postman**.
+You should only receive receive the following:

 <img src="https://i.imgur.com/6ln3Ft5.png">